What Are You Really Feeling?

 Not to fix them.
 Not to resolve them by the last page.
 But to finally name them, understand where they came from, and bring them honestly to a God who was present for every moment of the story that formed them.

 There is also a Nuanced Emotions Chart, a Body Sensations list, and a 22 Relational Needs inventory in the appendix.
 These exist because sometimes the right entry point is not a thought.
-It is a sensation.
-A tightness.
-A bracing you felt before you knew what you were bracing for.
+It is a sensation, a tightness, or a bracing you felt before you knew what you were bracing for.

 This is where it begins to move.